esnet/grafana-esnet-networkmap-panel/docs/development.md

 The project is currently configured to run CI on ubuntu-latest but only with component testing on PR pushes to the branch 'master' and with PR branches targeting master.
 However no master branch is currently under SCM.

-Actions supported are...
+The CI workflow job consists of several steps in order...

-- Setup Node.js environment
+1. Setup Node.js environment for build
-- Get yarn cache directory path
+2. Get yarn cache directory path
-- Cache yarn cache
+3. Cache yarn cache
-- Cache node_modules
+4. Cache node_modules
-- Install dependencies
+5. Install dependencies
-- Build and test frontend (aka component testing)
+6. Build and test frontend (aka component testing)
+7. Setup Node.js environment for E2E testing
+8. Install E2E dependencies
+9. Setup E2E testing parameters
+10. E2E testing
-- Check for backend
+11. Check for backend
-- Setup Go environment
+12. Setup Go environment
-- Test backend
+13. Test backend
-- Build backend
+14. Build backend